codepraycode/demo_credit_wallet_service/README.md

 <br/>

 # Introduction
 Demo Credit is a mobile lending app.
-Borrowers will have a wallet to receive loans they have been granted and also send the money for repayments.
+Borrowers will have an account to receive loans they have been granted and also send the money for repayments.
 This is the backend service for Demo Credit mobile app.

 <hr/> <br/><br/>